 The partners created TraceTales to enable tuna processors to electronically capture, store, and manage seafood product data.
 Through the adoption of TraceTales, the local supplier digitizes their entire catch documentation process, tracking seafood products as they move through the value chain.
 Local suppliers can now meet U.S. Seafood Import Monitoring Program requirements, increase the pace and accuracy of their data capture and business calculations, and reduce product recalls and waste.
 TraceTales also supports verification of Fair Trade certification.

-2. Partnerships for Fair Labor / Decent Work
+Challenge Area: Fair Labor / Decent Work

 Modern slavery, labor rights violations, and the inability to secure decent work are rife across global supply chains.
 According to the United Nations, approximately 25 million people worldwide are victims of forced labor, and the International Labour Organization (ILO) estimates that there are 5.4 victims of modern slavery for every 1,000 people in the world.